-I’m sure you experienced this (I certainly have!): You have a great idea for a story, and you just know it’s going to work out well.
+I’m sure you experienced something like this example of self-sabotage I’m only too familiar with: You have a great idea for a story, and you just know it’s going to work out well.
 You sit down at the computer and …

 … your mind goes blank.
 Or you feel your chest tighten up and you just can’t sit there anymore.
 Or something much more important calls to your attention, such as cleaning the kitchen, the windows or mowing the lawn.

 Now, before you rail at self-sabotage, here’s a bit of perspective:

 Self-sabotage is not evil.
 It’s merely your subconscious protecting you from something that no longer is a problem.
 It’s an old pattern that used to serve you.
 And it’s still active and now hurting your writing only because at one point in your life it felt as if this was the safest thing to do.